Home > Frequently Asked Questions

 Our “Lunch and Learn” sessions provide a lecture on a specific topic and are free to all members.
 An optional lunch is provided prior to the lecture for a $10 fee.
 Reservations are required for both the lecture and the box lunch.

-Our courses are taught by a wide variety of qualified personnel.
+Our courses are taught by a wide variety of qualified instructors.
 The majority are current or retired Vanderbilt professors, but there are also many who come from other educational institutions, government and business.
 Our curriculum committee reviews each proposed course and confirms that the instructor’s background is appropriate.

 The Foundation is a private foundation that provides grants and endowments to qualified adult continuing education programs in cooperation with universities across the United States.
 The Foundation is funded by Mr. and Mrs. Bernard Osher and each recipient of such a grant is known as an “Osher Lifelong Learning Institute” (OLLI).
+Additional information can be found HERE.